 Of all the evenings, Fesic's went the latest.
 Because Regina Prime orbited the gas giant Assiniboia, nights spent out in the open were often the chance for a viewing party when weather permitted.
 Despite his many pains and strains, Fesic did realize this was something he had not had the chance to experience, and spent some time taking video for his own collection.
 An evening made even a bit longer as the staff seemed to have humped boxes containing telescopes with them, providing the chance to view interesting cloud and storm formations and even atmospheric anomalies.
 He was also dragooned into spending some time with the other hunters despite his desire to rest and let his muscles recover.
 Eventually, Fesic was able to beg off and get some sleep.
 Monday, 154-1113: Daybreak A Morning Of Order And Chaos

 That was easy, as the staff had little time for him, and let him limp outside and sit in the daylight, watching the clouds and storms of Assiniboia spin by above.
-That was until he spotted signs of wildlife activity near the hotel and remembered he was unarmed and unprotected.
-Considering that, he moved back inside and sat in a lounge watching adventure vids until Fesic got back and it was time to leave.
+Of course, that lasted only until he started seeing signs of wildlife activity near the hotel and remembered he was unarmed and unprotected.
+Considering that, Munarshu moved back inside and sat in a lounge watching adventure vids until Fesic got back and it was time to leave.

-Aiden woke to his alarm as did Rol when his alarm went off.
-Where Rol simply had to look professional for his appointment, Aiden knew he needed to not make an impression which would be bad for himself and for the fact that he officially represented Duke Leonard of Rhylanor in his appearance.
-When Rol arrived, he was advised the Jesediperei had provided in their data a point-by-point account of the history of the 1266th Imperial Marine Guards Battalion's activities in the Jesedipere System based on the data they were able to collect and document.
+Aiden woke to his alarm, as did Rol when his went off.
+Where Rol simply had to look professional for his appointment, Aiden knew he had to make an impression which was not bad for himself or for the fact he was officially representing Duke Leonard of Rhylanor in his appearance.
+Rol was told, when he arrived, that the Jesediperei had provided, in their data, a point-by-point account of the history of the 1266th Imperial Marine Guards Battalion's activities in the Jesedipere System based on the data they were able to collect and document.
 This was what Rol had expected, based on what his legal team had said was presented to the Duchy before the ship took the satellite mission.

 The process was made even "more fun" because the lead spokesperson for the Jesediperei delegation appeared to be a legal technician.
 That meant he tended to cover each point to exhaustion, digging into each and every possible definition or questionable aspect of each issue and sub-issue.
 While this did not cause any more reason for Rol to get involved, it did cause him even more irritation as the talks ground on and on.
 Still, there were breaks or points where Rol could step out of the room, and he was repeatedly reminded by someone from his team that none of this data was new to them.
 Because of the legal rules on Regina, the Jesediperei had to turn this over to the Duchy when they arrived and first lodged their complaints.
 And, it had all been turned over to them.

-Rol was reminded this data was estimated to be some sixty percent of the total data, and that the Jesediperei not only did not have the other forty percent, but had no knowledge of that data.
+Rol was reminded this data was estimated to be some sixty percent of the total data, and that the Jesediperei not only did not have the other forty percent, but may not have known some of that data even existed due to its classified or military nature.
 So, there was not only nothing new, but nothing of concern either.
 Still, the "fun and festivities" ate up Rol's entire day as he sat and listened to the accusational daggers and felt the glare from the Jesediperei delegation.
 One thing Rol was certain of was that he would likely never be able to safely transit the Jesedipere system in the future.

 Still, in the end, they knew their case was incomplete and only hoped Rol's team would agree out of court to request a summary judgement and possible punishment in the case.
 Something Rol's legal team were not at all interested in.
 When the question finally was put forward to have Rol plead to some lesser charges, his lawyer stood for him.
 The man dismissively stated the data the Jesediperei had presented was "interesting", but his client would not be pleading to any charges at the time.
 He further invited the Jesediperei to bring full charges in an Imperial Court here on Regina and seek any redress they might prove there.
 The attitude presented was, "the longer this goes on, the more we get paid and you won't win."
 Rol knew this was playing on the key issue the Jesediperei had, as they'd complained about the costs a month before.